|

 The new people behind the

-bar are Jackie and Kevin (no surname disclosed) from The White Lion in Coppenhall, near
+bar were Jackie and Kevin (no surname disclosed) from The White Lion in Coppenhall, near

 Crewe.

-so, lucky.
-The White Swan has closed and has a To Let sign on its
+The White Swan closed and had a To Let sign on its

 frontage.